Struct syn_rsx::ParserConfig

 pub fn transform_block<F>(self, callback: F) -> Selfwhere F: Fn(ParseStream<'_>) -> Result<Option<TokenStream>> + 'static,

-s with the given closure
+Transforms the value of all NodeType::Blocks with the given closure

-is the content of the block.
+callback.
+The provided ParseStream is the content of the block.

-is returned, the TokenStream
+When Some(TokenStream) is returned, the TokenStream is parsed as

 Rust block content.
-The ParseStream
+The ParseStream must be completely consumed in

 this case, meaning no tokens can be left in the stream.